IABTechLab/uid2docs/README.md

 ### Publisher Workflow

 This workflow is for organizations that propagate IDs to the bid stream via SSPs.
 Publisher organizations include identity providers, publishers, and SSOs.
-[//]: # (Kanishk had mentioned that SSP should be changed to Publisher, however in the SSP Workflow both Publisher and SSP show up as separate agents)

-[//]: # (performing together, so I’m a bit confused here. --Udhaya)

 ![Publisher Workflow](/images/Publisher_workflow.png)